 WHAT IS THE SOURCE OF OUR WATER?
-The Huntington Water Department utilizes groundwater from the Upper Wabash Basin aquifer for its drinking water source.
+The Huntington Water Department (operated by contractor F&V Operations) utilizes groundwater from the Upper Wabash Basin aquifer for its drinking water source.
 We are working hard to protect our water from contaminants.
 Our Wellhead Protection Program will continue to aid in protecting the area of our well fields.